ArweaveTeam/testweave-docker/README.md

 1. Be sure to have docker and docker-compose on your system.
 2. Clone this repo and its sub-modules by running `git clone --recurse-submodules https://github.com/ArweaveTeam/testweave-docker`
+3. Copy the .env file and the docker-compose.yml file inside the gateway directory: `cp .env docker-compose.yml gateway/`
-3. Run `docker-compose build` and wait patiently that the docker composes.
+4. Run `docker-compose build` and wait patiently that the docker composes.
 You should do this only once;
-4. Run `docker-compose up` (add a `-d` flag if you want to run it in detached mode).
+5. Run `docker-compose up` (add a `-d` flag if you want to run it in detached mode).

 Now you'll have:

 - a full arweave node running on [http://localhost:1984](http://localhost:1984).
 Here you can access all the endpoints listed in this page: [https://docs.arweave.org/developers/server/http-api](https://docs.arweave.org/developers/server/http-api)
-- a full arweave gateway running on [http://localhost:3000](http://localhost:3000) and an GraphQL playground running on [http://localhost:3000/graphql](http://localhost:3000/graphql).
+- a full arweave gateway running on [http://localhost](http://localhost) and an GraphQL playground running on [http://localhost/graphql](http://localhost/graphql).
 Here you can do all the amazing things graphql and arweave supplies together.
 You can find examples and tutorials here [https://gql-guide.vercel.app/](https://gql-guide.vercel.app/)

 So, now, [import the TestWeave SDK](https://github.com/ArweaveTeam/testweave-sdk) in your projects and HAPPY TESTDLING ! 🖖🌋🚀